 Below are

-examples of photos that are acceptable head shot / ear
+examples of acceptable head shot / ear

 tag photos.